oracle/graal/truffle/docs/BytecodeDSL.md

   * Short-circuiting operations are the exception, as different execution order rules apply to them.
 * Blocks can appear anywhere in the expression, allowing you to insert statements in the middle of otherwise "expression" contexts (similar to blocks in Rust).
 * Currently there are no static types - everything is an `Object`.
-* TryExcept does not allow filtering exceptions based on type.
+* TryCatch does not allow filtering exceptions based on type.

 Now we can write the previous semantics in this pseudo-Java language.
 To help us, we will introduce a temporary local, `tmpIterator`.